 PhD degree (Experimental Oncology) 2004 and the title of Docent (Experimental Pathology) obtained 2012 at Karolinska Institutet i Stockholm, Sweden.
-At present, researcher at the Department of Medical Biochemistry and Biophysics, KI, physically working at the SciLifeLab premises in Stockholm.
-Besides research also active in teaching medical students and biomedical students, as well as ongoing supervision of post doctoral fellows, PhD and master students.
+At present researcher at the Department of Medical Biochemistry and Biophysics, KI, physically working at the SciLifeLab premises in Stockholm.
+Besides research also active in teaching medical students (former DFM1, now known as BV2) and biomedical students (Bachelor program, course Biochemistry), as well as ongoing supervision of post doctoral fellows, PhD students, and master students.

-To investigate ribosome biogenesis and nucleolar function and structure, the team uses various microscopy technologies, ribosome profiling, rDNA assays, transcriptomics, translatomics, and proteomics.
-We also work a lot with small molecules and functional screens, for example using siRNA.
+To investigate ribosome biogenesis and nucleolar structure, the team uses various microscopy technologies, ribosome profiling, rDNA assays, transcriptomics, translatomics, and proteomics.
+We also work a lot with small molecules and functional screens.

-Four main lines of research can be recognized: 1.
+Main lines of research: 1.
 Characterization of ribosome biogenesis regulatory proteins and potential role in cancer development 2.
 Regulation of ribosome biogenesis and protein synthesis in normal development and in glioma 3.
 Targeting of ribosome biogenesis and ribosome function in cancer 4.
 Mechanistic studies of ribosomal proteins

 Some selected references (for a more complete list search Pubmed: "Lindstrom MS")